 “Prudential Financial is a long-time supporter of HBCUs, and Hampton is one of our strongest partners,” said Shané Harris, president of The Prudential Foundation.
 “This announcement furthers support of education and career pathways of Black students to achieve financial prosperity and close the racial wealth gap.”

 HBCUs have played a pivotal role in advancing the economic mobility of Black Americans for more than 150 years.
 Prudential and PGIM’s partnership with Hampton University builds the capacity of HBCUs to support not only its students but the broader community by reducing financial burdens on students and helping to remove structural barriers to Black economic empowerment.
 While HBCUs represent only three percent of colleges and universities in the U.S., they confer 20 percent of all bachelor’s degrees awarded to Black students.
 Correspondingly, 53 percent of HBCU students move into higher income brackets – while only 35 percent of peers at White institutions experience the same.
-HBCUs also disproportionally serve low-income students, and over 52 percent of HBCU students are first-generation college students.
+HBCUs also disproportionately serve low-income students, and over 52 percent of HBCU students are first-generation college students.

 ###